Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/instructors.md

 <img src="https://www.mn.uio.no/geo/forskning/aktuelt/arrangementer/disputaser/2016/pdf/schellenberger150px.jpg" width="150">
 </div>
 <div>
-Thomas investigates the dynamics of glaciers using remote observation data using SAR and optical satellite data.
-He uses the SAR satellite data to extract glacier velocities of all fast flowing glaciers and changes in their extend.
-From these data it is possible to estimate the iceberg production of the glaciers which terminate in the sea.
-Thomas currently is working on using machine learning to identify glacier extents and estimate glacier mass balance using remote sensing data.
+Thomas investigates the dynamics of glaciers using remote sensing data.
+He uses SAR and optical satellite data to extract glacier velocities to monitor glacier surges and to estimate calving fluxes of marine-terminating glaciers.
+Thomas current focus is on developing machine learning algorithms to map glacier extent and estimate glacier mass balance from satellite data.
 </div>
 </div>